 IS STOPPING WORK AND WINDING DOWN BEFORE BED A GOOD SLEEP STRATEGY?

 Yes.
 Notice how with this technique I mixed up how I wound down and also mixed up the work that I did, but in general taking some time out before sleep to relax was very effective in improving my sleep, especially my sleep quality and total sleep time.
-I therefore give the effectiveness of this strategy a 22/25.
+I, therefore, give the effectiveness of this strategy a 22/25.

 For me, the flexibility of this strategy is great, as I don’t have to do exactly the same thing every night and can fit in with others too (as long as I find it relaxing).
-I therefore give the applicability of this strategy a 23/25.
-All you have to do is stop trying to be productive right up to bed time, and actually give your mind a chance to wind down in the last hour before bed.
+I, therefore, give the applicability of this strategy a 23/25.
+All you have to do is stop trying to be productive right up to bedtime, and actually, give your mind a chance to wind down in the last hour before bed.

 In Perlis and colleagues’ (1997) neurocognitive model of insomnia, they say that hyper-arousal interferes with both sleep initiation and sleep maintenance.
-They also say that people with insomnia develop conditioned cortical (mental) arousal from the association of sleep related stimuli and sleep difficulties (Perlis et al., 1997).
+They also say that people with insomnia develop conditioned cortical (mental) arousal from the association of sleep-related stimuli and sleep difficulties (Perlis et al., 1997).

 In Espie’s (2002) psychobiological model of insomnia, he says that normal sleep processes are disrupted, resulting in difficulties disengaging from active wake processes.
 This leads to higher cortical arousal and lack of inhibition of arousal (Espie, 2002).

 Kleiner and Pavalko (2010) have found that individuals who work over 41 hours a week report worse mental and physical health.
-Other studies have found a link between longer working hours and stress, poor sleep, depression, anxiety, increased alcohol use, coronary heart disease and potentially even cancer (Heikkila et al., 2016).
+Other studies have found a link between long working hours and stress, poor sleep, depression, anxiety, increased alcohol use, coronary heart disease and potentially even cancer (Heikkila et al., 2016).

-By reducing the working hours of medical interns, Lockley and colleagues (2004) found that weekly sleep times increased by 5.8 hours and the rate of attentional failures during night shifts were more than halved.
+By reducing the working hours of medical interns, Lockley and colleagues (2004) found that weekly sleep times increased by 5.8 hours and the rate of attentional failures during night shifts was more than halved.

-I therefore give the science of this strategy a 40/50.
+I, therefore, give the science of this strategy a 40/50.